Greedy Algorithm almost Dominates in Smoothed Contextual Bandits: Our Model and Preliminaries

-We consider the model of \emph{linear contextual bandits}~\citep{Langford-www10,chu2011contextual}.
-Formally, there is a learner who serves a sequence of users over $T$ rounds, where $T$ is the (known) time horizon.
-For the user who arrives in round $t$ there are (at most) $K$ actions available, with each action $a\in \{1, \ldots , K\}$ associated with a \emph{context vector} $x_{a,t} \in \R^d$.
-Each context vector may contain a mix of features of the action, features of the user, and features of both.
-We assume that the tuple of context vectors for each round $t$ is drawn independently from a fixed distribution.
-The learner observes the set of contexts and selects an action $a_t$ for the user.
-The user then experiences a reward $r_t$ which is visible to the learner.
-We assume that the expected reward is linear in the chosen context vector.
-More precisely, we let $r_{a,t}$ be the reward of action $a$ if this action is chosen in round $t$ (so that $r_t = r_{a_t,t}$), and assume that there exists an unknown vector $\theta\in\R^d$ such that $\E{r_{a, t}\mid x_{a, t}} = \theta\tran x_{a, t}$ for any round $t$ and action $a$.
+\normalmarginpar We consider the model of \emph{linear contextual bandits}~\citep{Langford-www10,Reyzin-aistats11-linear,Csaba-nips11}.
+A learner operates over $T$ timesteps (a.k.a. rounds), where $T$ is a known time horizon. \footnote{For intuition, each round typically corresponds to an interaction with a new user.} Each round $t$ proceeds as follows.
+There are at most $K$ actions available, a.k.a. \emph{arms}.
+Denote the action set as $A_t \subset \cbr{ 1 \LDOTS K}$.
+Each action $a\in A_t$ is associated with a \emph{context vector} $x_{a,t} \in \R^d$, which may contain features of the action and/or the round.
+We assume that the tuple of context vectors $\rbr{ x_{a,t}: a\in A_t }$ is drawn independently from a fixed distribution $\D$.
+The learner observes this tuple, selects an action $a_t\in A_t$, and observes reward $r_t$.
+We assume that $r_t$ is drawn independently from some distribution determined by the chosen context vector $x_{a_t,t}$, and the expected reward is linear in this vector.
+More precisely, we let $r_{a,t}$ be the reward of each action $a\in A_t$ if this action is chosen in round $t$ (so that $r_t = r_{a_t,t}$), and posit an unknown vector $\theta\in\R^d$ such that

+So far, it is a standard \emph{frequentist} formulation of linear contextual bandits.
+It is determined by time horizon $T$, dimension $d$, number $K$ of feasible actions per round, context distribution $\D$, and the latent vector $\theta$.

+We consider a natural \emph{Bayesian} version, where $\theta$ drawn from a known Bayesian prior $\prior$.
+Thus, a problem instance consists of parameters $T,d,K$, context distribution $\D$, and Bayesian prior $\prior$.
+The prior can be arbitrary unless specified otherwise.

 \OMIT{Throughout most of the paper, the realized rewards are either in $\{0,1\}$ or are the expectation plus independent Gaussian noise of variance at most $1$. \mr{Are rewards ever $\{0, 1\}$ in this version?}}